-The U.S. Postal Service recently released its Office of Budget and Management Sustainability and Energy Scorecard.
-The OMB Scorecard is a reporting scheme from Executive Order 13514 which directs that federal government agencies publicly report their sustainability goals.
-As a self-funded federal agency, the Postal Service isn’t required to meet all of the federal sustainability requirements in Executive Orders (EO) 13423 and 13514 or Presidential Memoranda goals for fleet management and biobased purchasing.
-However, where possible, USPS voluntarily sets specific objectives and follows the federal goals.
+The U.S. Postal Service recently released its Office of Management and Budget (OMB) Sustainability/Energy Scorecard.
+The OMB Scorecard is a report card system from Executive Order 13514 — Federal Leadership in Environmental, Energy, and Economic Performance — which directs that federal government agencies publicly report their sustainability goals.
+As a self-funded federal agency, the Postal Service isn’t required to meet all of the federal sustainability requirements in Executive Order 13514; however, where possible, USPS voluntarily follows federal objectives.

 The U.S. Postal Service reports annually on the following goals:

-Reducing greenhouse gas emissions 20% by FY 2020
+Reducing Scope 3 greenhouse gas emissions 20 percent by FY2020

-Reducing facility energy intensity 30% by FY 2015
+Reducing facility energy intensity 30 percent by FY2015

-Reducing potable water intensity 26% by FY 2020
+Reducing potable water intensity 26 percent by FY2020

-Reducing total postal vehicle petroleum fuel use 20% by FY 2015
+Reducing total postal vehicle petroleum fuel use 20 percent by FY2015

 Our unique mission is to deliver mail to every community in America.
 We are a self-supporting agency that funds its operations from revenue generated by sales of products and services—not taxpayer subsidies received through Congressional appropriations.
 For more information please see our OMB Scorecard.